andreynepo/oci-scaling/README.md

 Go to **Networking / Virtual Cloud Network** and choose your VCN.

 Select **Private Subnet** and add **10.0.0.0/16** and port TCP/**80** to Security List Ingress Rules.
+This will open http port for Load Balancer to access VMs in Instance Pool.

+Go back to your VCN and select **Public Subnet** and add **0.0.0.0/0** and port TCP/**80** to Security List Ingress Rules.
+This will open http port for whole Internet.

-Check status code for Health Check!
+Check status code for Health Check from Wordpress VM:

+`curl -I <Private IP of VM in pool>`

+You will see http status code (usually 302).

-Update health check
+Update health check of Load Balancer with your http status code.

-Go to web page with Public IP address of Load Balancer.
+Open web page with Public IP address of Load Balancer.

-Install Wordpress
+Install Wordpress, entering site title, admin username, password and email.

+Usually Wordpress changes http status code after installation.

-Check status code for Health Check!
+Check status code for Health Check from Wordpress VM:

+`curl -I <Private IP of VM in pool>`

+You will see new http status code (usually to 200).

-Update health check
+Update health check of Load Balancer with new http status code.

-Usually Wordpress status code migrated like this: 302->200->301.
+Sometimes Wordpress status code migrated like this: 302->200->301.
+Check http status code and change it in Health Check if it is changed.

 #### 7.3.
 Create Autoscaling Configuration